-Figure 40).
+Remark 6.7.
+Note that the Whitney disks in the higher stages of Figure 42 don't really look like the ones we know in that they only involve one intersection point each (see also Figure 43).
 Such one-sided Whitney disks were also discussed in Whitney's paper [Whi44] and there is a corresponding Whitney trick just as in the two-sided case.
 The difference is that, in the case of self-intersections, the two-sided trick produces regular homotopies while the one-sided version only gives homotopies.
 (For intersections of two different surfaces the two-sided trick actually produces isotopies of one of the surfaces.)
 To keep the pictures as simple as possible we only draw one-sided Whitney disks in higher stages.
 For two-sided Whitney circles we've seen earlier that the two intersecting sheets appear on the boundary of a tubular neighborhood as a Bing double.
-Similarly, in the one-sided case we see a Whitehead double (Figure 41) which might be twisted if we choose the wrong framing.
-(Note that this is intimately related to our discussion in Remark 3.21.)
+Similarly, in the one-sided case we see a Whitehead double (Figure 44) which might be twisted if we choose the wrong framing.
+(Note that this is intimately related to our discussion in Remark 3.23.)